ChengwZhou/recommender-recall-and-rerank/README.md

 Plese following instructions and steps liseted below to run the prediction model

 ### Step-1: data pre-processing
-Please allocate all the raw dataset files into the directory: data_raw.
+Please rellocate all the raw dataset files into the directory: data_raw.

 Follow DatapreProcess.ipynb as instructions to save all the requiered processed dataset files and also a Word2Vec model, listing as follow: